andrewufrank/dainoSite/Blog/index.md

 ---
-title: Primary index for Blog
+title: Primary index for Blog (Booklet level 1)
 abstract:  |
     The web pages test specific aspects of web page construction, for example